Karim Ziad

 Karim Ziad (born 1966) is an Algerian musician.
-A percussionist, drummer, singer and composer, Ziad's music melds influences from North African music and jazz.
+A percussionist, drummer, singer and composer, he has been influenced both by other North African musicians and by jazz.
 Ziad was involved in a hard rock band in his youth in Algiers, before moving to Paris to study biology, where he became a jazz drummer for Cheb Mami, Khaled and Idir, among others.